UK economy showed resilience ahead of big lockdown easing | Business

 The agency said the strong recovery seen in March was led by the retail sector and the return of schools.
 The construction and manufacturing sectors also did well as businesses continued to adapt to the pandemic.

-Treasury chief Rishi Sunak said the March performance is “a promising sign of things to come.''
-Despite the March bounceback, the British economy remins 8.7 per cent smaller than it was on the eve of the pandemic.
-That compares unfavorably with other Group of Seven industrial nations, such as the U.S., which is only 0.9 per cent smaller.
+Treasury chief Rishi Sunak said the March performance is “a promising sign of things to come.”
+Despite the March bounceback, the British economy remains 8.7per cent smaller than it was on the eve of the pandemic.
+That compares unfavourably with other Group of Seven industrial nations, such as the U.S., which is only 0.9per cent smaller.
 France, Germany and Italy, too, have also clawed back more ground.

 “There's never been a recession caused by having to close the economy and there's never been a recovery caused by re-opening it,” said Ian Stewart, chief economist at Deloitte.